centaretraining/azuretraining/04-web-apps.md

 az webapp cors add -g $resourceGroupName -n $apiAppServiceName --allowed-origins *

+> Don't set your allowed origins to "*" in production.
+That opens you up to cross site scripting attacks.

 17. Open a browser and navigate to your site at https://[your app service name].azurewebsites.net.
 A basic site should come up that allows you to place lunch orders.

 Next: [Containers and Kubernetes](05-containers-kubernetes.md)